rockdaboot/wget2/docs/wget2_manual.md

   Prompt for a password on the command line.
 Overrides the password set by --password (if any).

+* `--use-askpass=command`

+  Prompt for a user and password using the specified command.
+Overrides the user and/or password set by --user/--password (if any).

 * `--no-iri`

   Turn off internationalized URI (IRI) support.
 Use --iri to turn it on.
 IRI support is activated by default.